lingoda/domain-events/README.md

 ## TODO

 - Add functional tests
--   Improve OutboxTransportFactory with additional options in the DSN -
+- Improve OutboxTransportFactory with additional options in the DSN
+- Add instructions for doctrine mapping and routing DomainEvent